 The year is 1995.
 There is an internet.
 It’s been around since the 1970’s.
 People are connected to the internet using modems.
 Sometimes they have ISDN.
 How do they use the internet?
-They have browser called Netscape Navigator, and there are browser wars.
+They have browser called Netscape Navigator (figure 1), and there are browser wars.
 Now there's a new browser called Internet Explorer 3 by Microsoft.
 How do people use cryptography in the year 1995.
-Well cryptography was used to be a military technology and it became a surveillance technology around 1980 1984 with a crypto conference the first conference on cryptography for academics and people are encrypting.
+Well cryptography was used to be a military technology and it became a surveillance technology around 1980 1984 with a crypto conference the first conference on cryptography for academics and people are encrypting (CRYPTO, the International Cryptology Conference, is one of the largest academic conferencesin cryptography and cryptanalysis.
+It is organized by the International Association for Cryptologic Research (IACR), and it is held yearly in August in Santa Barbara, California at the University of California, Santa Barbara).
 Even the browser has encryption.
 However, encryption is considered ammunition by the U.S. government.
 And so if you download the browser from the U.S. you get it with very very weak encryption - 40 bits which is very weak.
 You have to download the encryption part of it from Finland because Finland was legal.
 In 1996, Bill Clinton made it legal to export our encryption.